section-engineering-education/engineering-education/content/articles/custom-transformer/index.md

 ### Introduction

 In machine learning, a data transformer is used to make a dataset fit for the training process.
-Scikit-Learn is a Python library containing methods that help us achieve our machine learning process faster.
+Scikit learn enable quick experimentation to achieve quality results with a minimal amount of time spent on implementing data pipelines involving preprocessing, machine learning algorithms, evaluation and inference.
 Scikit-Learn provides built-in methods for data preparation before the data is fed into a training model.
 However, as a data scientist, you may need to perform more custom cleanup processes or adding more attributes that may improve your model's performance.
 To do that, you will need to create a custom transformer for your data.

 In this article, we will look at how to do that.